What is intrinsic motivation, and how can you improve yours?

 “We are happy when for everything inside us there is a corresponding something outside us.” – William Butler Yeats

-Extrinsic motivation occurs when actions are performed to receive external feedback like compliments, rewards, medals and recognition or to avoid danger and off-putting criticism.
+Extrinsic motivation occurs when actions are performed to receive external feedback like compliments, rewards, medals, and recognition or to avoid danger and off-putting criticism.

-Intrinsic motivation on the other hand, is fueled by taking part in activities that you genuinely enjoy and don’t feel pressured or obligated to do.
+Intrinsic motivation is fueled by participating in activities you genuinely enjoy and don’t feel pressured or obligated to do.

 Here are some ways to channel your intrinsic motivation:

 1. Make a list of all your favorite things.